-\textbf{Group-Wise Low-Bit Quantization}.
-To minimize the memory usage of the quantized KV Cache, we apply group-wise lowest possible bit quantization for KV.
-The quantization process is detailed as follows: \ding{172} Calculation of scaling factor.
-The input elements are divided into groups based on the asymmetric quantization strategy (e.g., per-channel for Key or per-token for Value).
-For each group, we first determine the minimum ($min\_val$) and maximum ($max\_val$) values.
-The scaling factor $s$ is then calculated as: $s = \frac{max\_val - min\_val}{q_{max}}$, where $q_{max}$ denotes the maximum quantized value. \ding{173} Element quantization.
-Each element is quantized using: $ q = round \left( \frac{x - min\_val}{s} \right)$, where $x$ represents the original element value, and $q$ is the quantized value. \ding{174} Clipping of quantized values.
-The quantized values are constrained to the range $[0, q_{max}]$ through clipping: $q = \max(0, \min(q, {q_{max}}))$. \ding{175} Storage and dequantization.
+We use group-wise low-bit quantization to minimize KV Cache memory usage.
+The process includes: \ding{172} Calculation of scaling factor $s$.
+For each group (per-channel for Key, per-token for Value), compute $s = \frac{max\_val - min\_val}{q_{max}}$ using group min/max values, where $q_{max}$ denotes the maximum quantized value. \ding{173} Element quantization.
+Quantize elements with $ q = round \left( \frac{x - min\_val}{s} \right)$, where $x$ represents the original element value, and $q$ is the quantized value. \ding{174} Clipping.
+Limit $q$ to $\max(0, \min(q, {q_{max}}))$. \ding{175} Storage and dequantization.
 The quantized values are stored using bit operations within a 32-bit integer ($int32$).
-For 4-bit, 2-bit, and 1-bit quantization, the number of elements in per $int32$ is: $feat\_per\_int=32/bit$.
-During inference, dequantization is performed using: $x = q \cdot s + min\_val$. \textbf{For 3-bit quantization}, we introduce a new packing strategy to maximize memory efficiency.
+For 4, 2, and 1 bit, the number of elements per $int32$ is: $feat\_per\_int=32/bit$.
+Dequantization is performed by $x = q \cdot s + min\_val$.
+For \textbf{3-bit quantization}, we introduce a new packing strategy to maximize memory efficiency.
 We organize the quantized elements into blocks of 11, each stored in a 32-bit integer, with the first 10 elements quantized to 3 bits and the 11th element to 2 bits.
 The clipping range is adjusted based on the element index:

 where $i$ is the element index within a block.
-This method provides a 10\% increase in packing density compared to a uniform 3-bit quantization that can only hold 10 elements per $int32$.
+This strategy increases packing density by 10\% over uniform 3-bit quantization that can only hold 10 elements per $int32$.